buhinalba/PokeShop/README.md

 Everyone loves to buy and sell stuff but we need a shop for that!
-In this project the goal is to build one the [most common type of websites on the web](https://www.expertmarket.co.uk/web-design/different-types-of-websites): an online eCommerce web-application, where users can browse products, add them into a shopping cart, checkout items and make payments.
+In this project the goal is to build one the [most common type of websites on the web](https://www.expertmarket.co.uk/web-design/different-types-of-websites): an online eCommerce web-application, where users can browse pokemons, add them into a shopping cart, checkout items and make payments.

 ## What are you going to learn?